-The TCM separately stores the active and inactive codes.
-An active code is any code that is current in the TCM decision-making process.
-Inactive codes are codes that are retained in the TCM memory and will not necessary affect the TCM decision-making process.
-Inactive codes are useful in determining if a problem is:
+DTCs can be displayed on the display portion of the shift selector.
+A DTC is either active or historic.
+An active DTC is a DTC that is current in the TCM decision-making process.
+Historic DTCs are retained in the TCM memory and do not necessarily affect the TCM decision-making process.